arieldeveloper/assembly-nes/README.md

 ## Code Details

 ### Hardware
 The nes has no persistent storage or operating system.
-It has 2k worth of RAM for us to execute our program and the cartridge gives us ROM
+It has 2k worth of RAM for us to execute our program and the cartridge gives us ROM, with the code and sprites.
+In more complex games theres extra features

 The cart file includes a header which must be in a specific format to be identified as a NES game

-In order from first to last (in hex):

-- 3 bytes  - NES (as a string)
-- 1 byte   - $1a (null-terminate the NES string)
-- 1 byte   - Number of Program ROM pages (16k each)
-- 1 byte   - Number of CHR-ROM pages (8k each)
-- 1 byte   -

 Since there is no operating system on the NES, we need to provide our own interrupt handler.